kinsi55/BeatSaber_SongDetails/README.md

 To use this library you aquire an Instance of the SongDetails class by calling `SongDetails.Init()` and awaiting the result.
 This will handle possibly downloading / parsing the database if it is not cached in memory yet, otherwise it will reuse what is already there.

+The downloaded Databases get cached for a while, by default they are stored in "`Environment.CurrentDirectory`/UserData" - You can override the Folder to store them in using `SongDetails.SetCacheDirectory(string path)`.
+Keep in mind this is a global override.

 1. songs => Custom, readonly array of all songs.
 Has exposed methods for finding songs based off their Map ID or Hash
 2. difficulties => Custom, readonly array of all difficulties of all songs.
 Due to how this library is built you should ideally not access `<Song>.difficulties` for iteration purposes but instead iterate over difficulties and access `<SongDifficulty>.song`.
 Alternatively you can use the exposed convenience methods of `SongDetails` like `FindSongs` to find all Songs based off certain difficulty criteria.